Big Ride: Cannondale Enduro - Tui, Spain - Race Report

 Last weekend the Big Ride Cannondale Enduro went down in Tui, Spain.
-Aidan Bishop was there, and has sent us over his account of the weekend.

 Words: Aidan Bishop